Are You Drifting through Life? The Necessity of Specificity

 • Overcoming fear, discontentment, habitual sin…

-Want to overcome fear?
-Then you must determine exactly what you are afraid of before you can find specific ways to overcome it.
+If you want to overcome fear, you must determine exactly what you are afraid of before you can find specific ways to overcome it.
 I know I’m stating the obvious here, but you wouldn’t tell someone who’s afraid of heights to get cured by taking swimming lessons!

 ~Defeating the enemy of our soul